-If you're not into the digital world yet, you will face challenges because recruiters have also changed the way they find you.
-Therefore, expose yourself, increase your online presence, use your network, show your knowledge accumulated along your years of experience.
+If you’re not into the digital world yet, you will face challenges because recruiters have also changed the way they find you.
+Therefore, expose yourself, increase your online presence, use your network, show your knowledge accumulated along with your years of experience.

 A blog is a way where you can start getting some attention.
 And don’t forget to promote your articles, this will undoubtedly give the competitive advantage that you need to compete with the younger professionals.

 Just in case you want to make yourself busy right away, look for an alternative like platforms such as Ponoko, where you can find and apply for quick jobs.

 Following these suggestions can help you stay on track for your next challenges.
 What do you think about it?

 Christian has over ten years of experience in marketing agencies.
 Currently, he has been dedicating his time to a tech startup and also writing for major publications.
 He loves podcasts and reading to keep up with the latest trends in marketing.